subsoap/deffx/README.md

 Some of the examples may have extreme effects to illustrate the range of effects so if you are sensitive to light / have epilepsy be warned!

+Sometimes it is better to make pre-baked raster images with some extra polish effects rather than using complex shaders.
+Performance matters a great deal on mobile and it's easy to kill it with complex shaders.

+You may want to add kill switches for certain targets to completely bypass the normal shader code for complex shaders, especially with low FPS.
+Or to give users config options.

 ## Sprite Ready Shaders
 These shaders can be added to sprites.
 You may need to send data to the shader program over time such as a timer value so check the associated demos for each.